FuadBabayev/German_English_Vocabulary/README.md

-I will give you the words like that
-Herzlich Willkommen / Willkommen			Welcome     (Xoş gəlmişsiniz) Begrüßungen						Greetings     (salamlaşma)
+I will give you the words like that list all words in parentheses are included Herzlich Willkommen / Willkommen			Welcome     (Xoş gəlmişsiniz) Begrüßungen						Greetings     (salamlaşma)
 Begrüßen / Grüßen					To greet       (salamlaşmaq)